6 Traits of Teachers Who Are Reducing Their Workload with the 40 Hour Teacher Workweek Club

 Ready to join?

-**Please note that enrollment is only open twice a year, and enrollment is currently open now through Friday, July 7.
-If you missed the deadline, you can join the waitlist here.***
+**Please note that enrollment is only open twice a year, and enrollment is currently open now through Wednesday, July 18. ***